lldelisle/analysePeaks/README.md

 This package will compare peaks (usually narrow peaks).
 It can be comparing replicates or comparing different techniques.
 Compare with peaks from another experiment.
 Compare to TSS, to binding motifs...

 ## Installation
-This package depends on grDevices, graphics, utils, usefulLDfunctions, usefulLDfunctionsGR, GenomicRanges, stats, pheatmap, reshape.
+This package depends on grDevices, graphics, utils, usefulLDfunctions, usefulLDfunctionsGR, GenomicRanges, BiocGenerics, stats, pheatmap, reshape.
 If usefulLDfunctions, and/or usefulLDfunctionsGR are not installed on your R see Installation of dependencies section.

 The easiest way to install analysePeaks is using devtools::install_github() from R: